-The share of Series A Preferred will have 3.0 billion votes, but has the right to vote only on a proposal submitted to the stockholders of the Company to adopt an amendment, or a series of alternate amendments, to the Company's Amended and Restated Certificate of Incorporation, as amended, to combine the outstanding shares of Common Stock into a smaller number of shares of Common Stock at a ratio specified in or determined in accordance with the terms of such amendment or series of alternate amendments ("Reverse Stock Split Proposal"), and will have no voting rights (i) except with respect to a Reverse Stock Split Proposal and the votes of the share of Series A Preferred are required to be cast for and against such Reverse Stock Split Proposal in the same proportion as shares of Common Stock are voted for and against such Reverse Stock Split Proposal (with any shares of Common Stock that are not voted, whether due to abstentions, broker non-votes or otherwise not counted as votes for or against a Reverse Stock Split Proposal) and (ii) unless the holders of one-third (1/3rd) of the outstanding shares of Common Stock are present and vote, in person or by proxy, at the meeting of stockholders at which a Reverse Stock Split Proposal is submitted for stockholder approval (or any adjournment thereof).
-The share of Series A Preferred will vote together with the Common Stock as a single class on a Reverse Stock Split Proposal.
-The Series A Preferred has no other voting rights, except as may be required by the General Corporation Law of the State of Delaware.
-The outstanding share of Series A Preferred will be redeemed in whole, but not in part, for a redemption price of \$100.00, payable out of funds lawfully available therefor, (i) if such redemption is ordered by the Company's Board of Directors in its sole discretion, or (ii) automatically immediately following the approval by the stockholders of a Reverse Stock Split Proposal.
+The share of Series A Preferred was entitled 3.0 billion votes, but had the right to vote only on a proposal submitted to the stockholders of the Company to adopt an amendment, or a series of alternate amendments, to the Company's Amended and Restated Certificate of Incorporation, as amended, to combine the outstanding shares of Common Stock into a smaller number of shares of Common Stock at a ratio specified in or determined in accordance with the terms of such amendment or series of alternate amendments ("Reverse Stock Split Proposal"), and had no voting rights (i) except with respect to a Reverse Stock Split Proposal and the votes of the share of Series A Preferred were required to be cast for and against such Reverse Stock Split Proposal in the same proportion as shares of Common Stock were voted for and against such Reverse Stock Split Proposal (with any shares of Common Stock that were not voted, whether due to abstentions, broker non-votes or otherwise not counted as votes for or against a Reverse Stock Split Proposal) and (ii) unless the holders of one-third (1/3rd) of the outstanding shares of Common Stock were present and voted, in person or by proxy, at the meeting of stockholders at which the Reverse Stock Split Proposal was submitted for stockholder approval (or any adjournment thereof).
+The share of Series A Preferred voted together with the Common Stock as a single class on the Reverse Stock Split Proposal at the Company's 2023 Annual Meeting of Stockholders held on June 14, 2023.
+The Series A Preferred had no other voting rights, except as may have been required by the General Corporation Law of the State of Delaware.
+The outstanding share of Series A Preferred was redeemed in whole, for a redemption price of \$100.00, paid out of funds lawfully available therefor automatically immediately following the approval by the stockholders of the Reverse Stock Split Proposal on June 14, 2023.